 Who doesn’t want to keep their skin looking young?
-“A review study suggests that eating a combination of vitamin E and vitamin C can help protect the skin from UV damage,” says, Natalie Rizzo, MS, RD, a dietitian in New York, NY.
+“A review study suggests that eating a combination of vitamin E and vitamin C can help protect the skin from UV damage,” says, Natalie Rizzo, MS, RD, a dietitian in New York.
 “Sunflower seeds are an excellent source of vitamin E, and they pair nicely with a spinach salad.
-Spinach offers vitamin C.” Spinach is also one of the foods that can reduce your colon cancer risk.
+Spinach offers vitamin C.”

-They’re not just for pralines and pecan pie: “People over age 50 may worry about heart disease,” says Toby Amidor, MS, RD, a dietitian in New York, NY and a nutrition partner with American Pecans.
+They’re not just for pralines and pecan pie: “People over age 50 may worry about heart disease,” says Toby Amidor, MS, RD, a dietitian in New York and a nutrition partner with American Pecans.
 “The unique mix of unsaturated fats, plant sterols, fibre, and flavonoids in pecans all add up to make pecans a heart-healthy nut.
 Research indicates that eating a serving of pecans each day may help reduce the risk of heart disease.”
-Here are 30 more ways to boost your heart health.

 Dark leafy greens

-“These vegetables, such as collard greens and kale, are an excellent source of calcium,” says Angie Asche, MS, RD, a sports dietitian and owner of Eleat Sports Nutrition in Lincoln, NE.
+“These vegetables, such as collard greens and kale, are an excellent source of calcium,” says Angie Asche, MS, RD, a sports dietitian and owner of Eleat Sports Nutrition in Lincoln, Nebraska.
 “As you age, calcium needs are increased.
 One cup of cooked collard greens provides almost 30 per cent of the daily value for calcium, along with a number of other important nutrients such as vitamin K, vitamin A, vitamin C, potassium, and fibre.”
-Find out 30 painless ways to increase dietary fibre.

-“As we get older, our risk of developing chronic diseases such as hyperlipidemia, high-cholesterol, and type 2 diabetes increases,” says Emily Kyle, MS, RDN, CLT, owner of Emily Kyle Nutrition in Rochester, NY.
+“As we get older, our risk of developing chronic diseases such as hyperlipidemia, high-cholesterol, and type 2 diabetes increases,” says Emily Kyle, MS, RDN, CLT, owner of Emily Kyle Nutrition in Rochester, New York.
 “Consuming a fibre-rich, plant-based diet that includes beans and legumes can help reduce the incidence of these diseases, while also providing an aging body with many important nutrients such as calcium, iron, and potassium.”
 Add chickpeas to a rice bowl or white beans to a pizza.
 “You don’t need to consume an entirely plant-based diet to reap the benefits of beans, just add them to the meals you are already cooking to begin to enjoy their nutritious benefits immediately,” notes Kyle.
-Check out more health benefits of beans.

 “The whole grape, which contains more than 1,600 natural plant compounds—including antioxidants and other polyphenols—offers a range of intriguing health benefits when included in our daily diet,” says Bannan, a nutrition partner with Grapes From California.
 “These include benefits to the heart, eyes, brain, and joints.
 A ¾ cup of grapes contains just 90 calories, and grapes of all colours are a natural source of antioxidants and other polyphenols.”